 Location, Services and Transport

 Queens' is located just outside city centre, near the Backs, where Silver Street crosses the River Cam.
 Sample walking times:

-- University Mill Lane lecture rooms: 2½ minutes;
+- University Mill Lane lecture rooms: 0.2 miles;

 Please see Travel by car for details of motor traffic access restrictions.
 Disabled drivers can obtain permits to allow them through the controlled area.

 Services and shops

 City centre (0.5 miles).
 Some pubs and cafés nearby in Silver Street, Mill Lane (0.2 miles), and Newnham Road (0.5 miles).
 Late-night shopping till 11pm at the Newnham roundabout petrol station (0.5 miles).